These terms and conditions govern your use of the website alphaminr.com and its related

 Operating and nonoperating special charges (credits) and unrealized losses on investments included the following:

-During the three months ended March 31, 2025, the Company recorded $
+During the three and nine months ended September 30, 2025, the Company recorded $

-million of net gains primarily related to gains on various aircraft sale-leaseback transactions.
+million, respectively, of gains on various aircraft sale-leaseback transactions.

 ITEM 2.
 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS.